itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 Step 3: Setting Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can set the parameters of the camera as you need it.
-For example:
+For example, we might wish to set the upper left corner of the ROI, the integration time (in seconds) of the capturing process or the bit-depth of the captured signal:

 .. code-block:: python
     :linenos:

-    camera.setParam("sizex",800)
+    camera.setParam("x0",0)
-    camera.setParam("sizey",600)
+    camera.setParam("integration_time",0.05)
     camera.setParam("bpp",8)

 Step 4: Getting Parameters